Are COVID-19 vaccines safe

 As with most vaccines, mild symptoms in the days after a COVID-19 vaccination, typically a sore arm, but sometimes also a more generalized malaise or a mild fever, have been experienced by some people.
 Some have had a serious allergic reaction, which can be safely managed by keeping people under observation for 15 to 30 minutes after they receive the vaccine.

 There is no reason to expect that the mild or more severe reactions occur at higher levels among people living with HIV.

 Serious side-effects of a vaccine may occur so rarely that they cannot be detected among the first people to be vaccinated.
 However, surveillance systems are in place to ensure that rare but serious adverse events are reported to the public health authorities and to the manufacturers of the vaccines.

-Should people living with HIV be vaccinated against COVID-19?
+Should people living with HIV be

 For people living with HIV, COVID-19 vaccines bring the same benefits as they bring to all individuals and communities—prevention of severe disease due to SARS-CoV-2 and potentially reduced transmission of the SARS-CoV-2 virus.